 But movies and TV can also help you learn English for TOEFL use.
 The trick is to find movies and TV shows that have TOEFL-like features.

 In TOEFL Listening, Speaking, and Writing, you need to listen to academic lectures.
-In a lecture, a single speaker talks for a long time.
+The trick to TOEFL audio passages is that in a lecture, a single speaker talks for a long time.
 So you’ll want to look for movies and TV where a single character talks for a long time.
 This kind of speech is called a monologue.

 Finding a movie that is mostly monologue is difficult.
 However, there are a few.
 One of my personal favorite movies, The Man From Earth has lots and lots of monologue speeches.
 As an added bonus, the main characters are all university professors, so the speech is very academic.
 You can watch this entire movie for free on YouTube.